Network policies & default-deny

 Per-consumer allowlists

-Prove it both ways
+Prove it, both directions

-# from an allowed pod — connects$ kubectl -n payments exec deploy/web -- curl -sS -m 3 payments-api:8080/healthzok# from a disallowed pod — hangs until the timeout, then fails (silent drop)$ kubectl run probe --rm -it --image=nicolaka/netshoot -n payments -- \curl -m 3 payments-api:8080curl: (28) Connection timed out after 3001 ms
+$ kubectl -n payments apply -f allow-from-web.yamlnetworkpolicy.networking.k8s.io/payments-allow-web creatednetworkpolicy.networking.k8s.io/web-allow-egress-payments created# allowed pod: web is on the ingress list AND has egress out to payments-api$ kubectl -n payments exec deploy/web -- curl -sS -m 3 payments-api:8080/healthzok# disallowed pod: not labelled web, so it hangs to the timeout (the silent drop)$ kubectl run probe --rm -it --image=nicolaka/netshoot -n payments -- \curl -m 3 payments-api:8080curl: (28) Failed to connect to payments-api port 8080 after 3001 ms: Timeout was reached